Calendar

 Great Vow Zen Monastery

-During this retreat, we will use Byron Katie’s method of inquiry called The Work to investigate our core beliefs and fixed ideas which cause suffering in our world.
+During this Workshop, we will use Byron Katie’s method of inquiry called The Work to investigate our core beliefs and fixed ideas which cause suffering in our world.
 What ideas to you have about your life and the world that actually are not in service to the development of compassion?
 We hold many views simply from habit.
 In this retreat we will be given tools to expand beyond what we believe to be our limitations, and see our world from a place of insight and deeper wisdom.
-Resilience is our individual capacity to thrive in demanding situations, and to get back up…
+The monastery environment provides an ideal setting in which to deepen the practice of…

 Great Vow Zen Monastery